 I currently have a dress and a playsuit hanging over the banister at the top of my stairs that need to be mended!
 I have a rule that nothing goes back into the wardrobe if it needs to be fixed, otherwise it will never be worn and something else will be chosen each time.

-Call the calvary
+Call the cavalry

 The first step is to call on your family members to help out.
 Especially if it’s your in-laws coming, then really your other half needs to get involved.
 It’s their family after all!